SSWConsulting/SSW.Rules.Content/rules/what-unit-tests-to-write-and-how-many/rule.md

 ✅ Unit tests should be written for:

-* Fragile code - e.g. regular expressions
+* Fragile code \
+e.g. regular expressions
-* When errors can be difficult to spot, e.g. in rounding, arithmetic and other calculations
+* When errors can be difficult to spot \
+e.g. in rounding, arithmetic and other calculations

 :::greybox
 **Example:** In a calculation, you would not only test correct input (such as 12/3 = 4) and bad output (such as 12/4 &lt;&gt; 4), but also that 12/0 does not crash the application (instead a DivideByZero exception is expected and should be handled gracefully).